andsve/nespresso/README.md

 (There is also branches corresponding to different stages in the presentation linked above.)

 ## How to build;
+Make sure the submodule is fetched;
+> $ git submodule update --recursive --init

-> $ ./setup.sh # will download genie binaries and start a new shell with some ENV vars
+Call this to download genie binaries and start a new shell with some ENV vars;
+> $ ./setup.sh

-> $ ./generate.sh # will call genie to generate ninja make files inside build folder
+Generate the build files; calls genie to generate ninja make files inside build folder;
+> $ ./generate.sh

 > $ cd build